monsoonmaelstrom/book2/book2.md

 I scoff.
 “If you don’t think Davy could have stopped her, Gavin, you haven’t been paying attention.
 If he didn’t want her on that cliff, she wouldn’t have been there,” I say loudly enough for everyone to hear me because it’s damn well true.

-Alex sighs loudly, and now I do round on him.
+Alex sighs loudly, and I turn on him.

 “No, don’t you even fucking start, Alex.
 You *know* it’s true.
 You *know* it as well as I do, if not better.
 He could have stopped her if he’d wanted to.”